ZukoIsADog/aneirinBaker.github.io/_posts/2020-12-17-Numerical_Methods_1.md

 ---
 # Introduction

 Differential equations are central to the study of the natural world.
 They describe everything from the flow of fluids through pipes to the evolution of electrons in boxes.
-These equations naturally get very complicated very quickly thus we must put down our shapr pencils and turn to the more bluntened approach (albeit vastly more powerful) of numercial methods.
+These equations naturally get very complicated very quickly thus we must put down our sharp pencils and turn to the more bluntened approach (albeit vastly more powerful) of numerical methods.
 <br>
-In this series i will explore how to solve Differential equations using computers and the fascinating methods which have been developed to solve the most complicated of these devils.
-We shall explore methods such as Parellel computing and Machine Learning , examine different approaches such as Density Matrix Renormalization Group and investigate how these approaches compare to one another.
+In this series I will explore how to solve Differential equations using computers and the fascinating methods which have been developed to solve the most complicated of these devils.
+We shall explore methods such as Parallel computing and Machine Learning , examine different approaches such as Density Matrix Renormalization Group and investigate how these approaches compare to one another.

 ## Solving Simple Ordinary DIfferential Equations's Numerically

 We begin these posts with some simple ways to solve Ordinary Differential Equations (ODE's).
 We could solve these problems analytically however whilst some ODE's can be solved this way most cannot.
-Most differential equations that are useful to us are not solvable analytically, in fact we are not sure that a solution even exist at all points (Navier Stokes etc).
+Most differential equations that are useful to us are not solvable analytically, in fact we are not sure that a solution even exists at all points (Navier Stokes etc).
 However we are saved (as always) by the existence of computers.
 We can numerically solve these equations to find an approximate answer.
 The most basic version of this is the first order finite difference method or Euler method, using this method we can solve first order initial Value problems which take the form

 \\[ \frac{dy}{dt} = f(t,y) \quad \text{,} \quad y(t_0) = y_0.\\]